Providing race-day current data at 10-minute intervals for Season 2 race events through to March 2022.

 “We are delighted to be supporting SailGP with tidal intelligence during the 2021/2022 Championship season.
 Both SailGP race management and the world-class athletes benefit from our modelling specialists’ high-resolution hydrodynamic (water motion) numerical model outputs, delivering accurate representations of current speed and direction across the race areas.”

-Example tidal current visualisation around the Plymouth race area
+Example tidal current data around the Plymouth race area

 Alex Reid, Head of Systems at SailGP, said: